Adaptive Sports Movement

 No one should be without community, exercise and easy mobility.
 No one should question their value in the world because they are different.

-I have been involved with adaptive sports for 13 years through my son Raphael who was born with 1 leg.
-Like everyone, we discovered it through “Word of mouth”.
+I have been involved with active mobility for 18 years through my son Raphael who was born with 1 leg.
+Like everyone, we discovered adaptive sport through “Word of mouth”.
 We found a local group where Raphael exercised, then trained, traveled and found a 2nd family.
-I am now on their board to help them help more people.

 Never before have I met people with the self-confidence, personal agency and loyalty of this community.
-At the CAF triathlon, at the beach I saw people of all ages, all abilities, including Raphael, drop their prostheses and chairs on the sand and dive into the ocean for a mile open water swim.
+At the CAF triathlon, I saw people of all ages, all abilities, drop their prostheses and chairs on the sand and dive into the ocean for a open water mile swim.
 It changed my view of “ability”.
 Seeing the beach littered with the equipment that brought them there was stunning.

 Education